Psychogenic Non-Epileptic Seizures (PNES) in Children, Teens, and Young Adults: Symptoms, Diagnosis, and Treatment

 4. Gradual Return to School and Activities

-A key goal of therapy is helping young people return to normal life activities.
+A major goal of treatment is helping young people return to life.

-PNES can disrupt school attendance, sports participation, and social life.
-Therapy helps individuals rebuild confidence in their body while gradually increasing engagement in daily routines.
+PNES can disrupt school attendance, sports, work, driving decisions, friendships, and independence.
+Therapy helps young people rebuild confidence while gradually returning to daily routines.

 The Role of Family Support

-Parents and caregivers play a vital role in recovery from PNES.
+Parents and caregivers play a vital role in recovery.

 Families can help by: